 Where cancer can spread

 This page tells you about where cancers can spread.
-There is information about
+Cancer can spread to:

 Cells can break away from a cancer and spread in the blood or lymphatic systems to almost anywhere in the body.
-But most types of cancer tend to spread most often to one or 2 places.
+But most types of cancer tend to spread to one or 2 places in the body

 You can read about how cancer can spread.